DEPA: Self-Supervised Audio Embedding for Depression Detection: Experimental Setup

 \paragraph*{Feature Selection}

-Regarding front-end features, our work investigates common log-mel power spectrogram (LMS) and log power spectrogram (STFT) features.
-Due to different sample rates across the datasets, we resample each datasets' audio to 22050 Hz. $128$ dimensional LMS and $512$ dimensional STFT features are extracted with a Hann window length of $93 ms$ every $23 ms$.
-Further, $553$-dimensional higher-order (mean, median, variance, min, max, skewness, kurtosis) COVAREP (HCVP) features were extracted on response-level.
-HCVP features are not used to pretrain, but directly used for depression detection, this is because HCVP is response-level and serves a similar role as DEPA.
+Regarding front-end features, our work investigates common LMS and log-power STFT features.
+Due to different sample rates across the datasets, we resample each dataset's audio to 22050 Hz.
+All following features are extracted as default with a hop length ($\omega_{hop}$) of $5 ms$ and a Hann window length ($\omega_{win}$) of four times $\omega_{hop}$ (e.g., $20 ms$).
+128 dimensional LMS and 512-dimensional STFT features were chosen as the default signal-processing front-end.
+In order to compare DEPA against non-self-supervised approaches, $553$-dimensional higher-order (mean, median, variance, min, max, skewness, kurtosis) COVAREP~\cite{degottex_covarep_2014} (HCVP) features were extracted on response-level.
+HCVP can be seen as a traditional high-level representation, which is an ensemble of lower-level descriptors, such as MFCC, pitch, glottal flow, and other features.

+Lastly, we also extracted 256-dimensional x-vectors using a Resnet34 structure~\cite{snyder2018x}, for comparison purposes.
+X-vectors, which are a state-of-the-art method within speaker recognition, have been seen to outperform traditional i-vectors, reported as markers for depression and some other mental diseases~\cite{Cummins2014}.

 \paragraph*{DEPA Pretraining Process}